Lou Birks MA MBACP Counselling/Psychotherapy & Supervision

 - Certificate in Supervision - Manchester Institute for Psychotherapy

 I am trained and experienced as an integrative relational counsellor & psychotherapist and use a clear theoretical framework, enabling me to work responsively, using a person centred basis but also Counselling for Depression, CBT/behavioural, Gestalt, TA, existential and creative techniques where needed.
 As a registered member of the BACP I abide by its ethical framework.

-I originally worked in theatre and film, moving on to incorporate this into teaching and corporate training, latterly focussing on personal development and support.
-I also have extensive experience in voluntary sector mental health services, with an interest in power, diagnosis and peer support.
+My previous career was in theatre and film, before moving on to incorporate this into teaching and corporate training, latterly focussing on personal development and mental health support.
+I also have extensive experience in voluntary sector mental health services, with a particular interest in power dynamics and mental health diagnosis.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.